 - Teachers' workday is from 8:00 a.m. to 3:45 p.m.
 These hours are considered the minimum to address instructional duties.
-Teachers leaving the building during the workday are expected to inform the office. - Weather permitting, students are expected to be outside until the first bell rings.
-Students in grades 3-6 may also use the Media Center and Computer Lab before school until they report to class. - Students in grades 1-6 should deposit lunch money in their accounts at the office before school begins.
+Teachers leaving the building during the workday are expected to inform the office.
+All staff should be ready to start their duties at their start time. - Weather permitting, students are expected to be outside until the first bell rings.
+Students in grades 3-6 may also use the Media Center and Computer Lab before school until they report to class - Students in grades 1-6 should deposit lunch money in their accounts at the office before school begins.